 Older adults are leaning into technology, too.
 While some may need a little coaching to get up to speed on video chats, webinars and live streams, technology empowers vital connections to family, friends and faith or community groups.
 Others are turning back to old-fashioned letter-writing.
 Individuals are sending more snail mail communiques.
 We all get a boost from a card or letter, especially during social distancing.

-That fueled activities like Wish of a Lifetime’s Cupid Crew, which teamed up schools and other partners across the country to create and send cards to tens of thousands of older adults on Valentine’s Day.
+That fueled activities like Wish of a Lifetime’s Cupid Crew, which teamed up with schools and other partners across the country to create and send cards to tens of thousands of older adults on Valentine’s Day.

 Lesson 2: Commit to Stress Reduction